Best Under-Desk Walking Pads for Small Apartments (2026)

 1. Unplug the treadmill completely.

-2. Loosen the belt slightly using the rear adjustment bolts (usually 1/4 turn counterclockwise on each side) so you can lift the belt away from the deck.
+2. Loosen the belt slightly using the rear adjustment bolts (usually 1/4 turn counterclockwise on each side).

-5. Walk slowly on the treadmill for 2–3 minutes at 2 mph to distribute the lubricant evenly across the deck surface.
+5. Walk slowly on the treadmill for 2–3 minutes at 2 mph to distribute the lubricant evenly.

-6. Wipe any excess that seeps out from the belt edges with a dry cloth.
+6. Wipe any excess that seeps from the belt edges with a dry cloth.

 Belt Alignment: Preventing Drift and Uneven Wear

 A belt that drifts to one side during use is both a performance issue and a safety issue.
-Left uncorrected, it creates uneven wear patterns that shorten belt life significantly and can damage the deck surface.
+Left uncorrected, it creates uneven wear patterns that shorten belt life significantly.

 How to correct drift: